 In recent months, the open access community has called for greater consistency in licensing and attribution practices for academic research.
-As scholarly publishing experts discussed in recent OASPA webinars on licensing and attribution, publishers are well placed to lead the way in standardising attribution and open licensing practices.
+As scholarly publishing experts discussed in recent OASPA webinars on licensing and attribution, are well placed to lead the way in standardising attribution and open licensing practices.

 OASPA provides here a basic guide to practices in licensing and attribution in open access publishing, with the aim of improving consistency, making key best practice recommendations, and communicating how and why particular licensing and attribution policies and standards are preferred.

 For any publisher, author, or user of academic research, clear licensing policies are essential to ensure that everyone knows the legal permissions and requirements relating to the work.
 Open licenses ensure that the owner of the copyright of a work is clearly identified, and within open access publishing this is particularly important if others are going to be using and building upon existing work.

 Scholarly and authors across the world can choose to apply a wide range of licensing policies.
 For published articles to meet the true definition of open access, content should be free to reuse as well as to read, and so liberal licenses that encourage the broadest reuse of published material possible should be chosen.
 As stated in OASPA’s Membership Criteria, open access belonging to or applying to join OASPA must use liberal licenses that encourage the reuse and distribution of content.

 OASPA membership requires the use of CC licenses, not only because they are very well established legal tools, but also because they have the benefits of simplicity, machine-readability, and interoperability.
 Creative Commons offers several licenses, but OASPA strongly encourages the use of the CC-BY license for scholarly content, rather than one of the more restrictive licenses or a custom license that is is functionally equivalent to CC-BY.